topscoder/nuclei-wordfence-cve/README.md

 ## Contributing

 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.

+## Manually Enhanced

+Manually enhanced templates can be marked with `# Enhanced` in last line of the template to avoid the template to be overwritten by accident.

 ## License